zehicks/Pluto-PYNQ/docs/source/installing.rst

 This command executes the following steps:

 1. Start the USB subsystem
+2. Load the FPGA bitstream into RAM
+3. Configure the FPGA using the loaded bitstream
-2. Load the FIT image into RAM
+4. Load the FIT image into RAM
-3. Set the kernel boot arguments for booting from USB
+5. Set the kernel boot arguments for booting from USB
-4. Boot Linux using the loaded FIT image
+6. Boot Linux using the loaded FIT image